brain-web/brain-web.github.io/README.md

 ## Propose a project

-If you want your project to be listed on the BrainWeb project page all you need to do is to create a repository on GitHub and to add `BrainWeb` as a topic to the repo.
+If you want your project to be listed on the BrainWeb project page, all you need to do is to create a repository on GitHub and to add `brainweb` as a topic to the repo.
 It will then automatically be featured in the BrainWeb project pool on the website.

-Each project appears with the repo's title and description, and is linked to the GitHub repo.
-We will eventually add more info, like contributors, number of stars etc. If you do not have an image in your README, your project will be shown with a randomly generated pattern image.
+Each project appears with the repo's title and description, and is linked to its GitHub repo.
+We also add a link to your website if you specify one in your README, and to your Mattermost channel for communication on your project.
+See below if you'd like to create a channel and indicate it in your README.
+We also get the number of stars and issues for your project, and which programming language it uses.
+If you do not have an image in your README, your project will be shown with a randomly generated pattern image.
 These patterns are lovely, but in case you'd prefer an image that shows what the project is about, here are our recommended guidelines:

-   1. Create an image that shows in small format of dimensions 300px x 200px what you'd like to show --> save it as `yourproject_card.jpg` (small format is important so it doesn't slow BrainWeb website down as number of projects will grow.
+   1. Create an image that shows in small format of dimensions 300px x 200px what you'd like to show --> save it as `yourproject_card.jpg` (small format is important so it doesn't slow the BrainWeb website down as number of projects will grow. ;)

    2. Add an image to your repo.